 Corrections according to the temperatures in the liquid and gaseous phases.
 The corrections are related to the volume variations resulting from the contraction of the tanks and their insulation according to the temperature of the liquid and gaseous phases.

 This phenomenon is significant for LNG carriers with self-supporting tanks.
-Appendix 4 gives an example of these tables (see Table A-10).
+An example of these tables:

 Approval by authorities